Nike-Inc/cerberus-doc-site/docs/user-guide/quick-start.md

 # 4. Access Your Secrets with Cerberus

-Use one of the clients
+Use one of the clients:

 * <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-java-client')" href="https://github.com/Nike-Inc/cerberus-java-client">Java Client</a>
 * <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-archaius-client')" href="https://github.com/Nike-Inc/cerberus-archaius-client">Java Archaius Polling Client</a> (generally preferred for
   companies using [Archaius](archaius))
-* Others coming soon
+* <a target="_blank" onclick="trackOutboundLink('https://github.com/Nike-Inc/cerberus-java-client')" href="https://github.com/Nike-Inc/cerberus-node-client">Node Client</a>

 Don't see your desired client?
 Cerberus has a REST API.
 You can [contribute](../contributing/how-to-contribute) a new client or use the [REST API](../architecture/rest-api) directly.